-The National Institute for Health Research (NIRH) has recently launched their ‘it’s OK to ask’ campaign which encourages patients to ask their doctor about clinical research, and whether taking part in a study might be right for them as part of their care.
-The campaign was launched after a survey found that only 21% of patients and the public said that they would feel confident asking their doctor about research opportunities.
+The National Institute for Health Research (NIRH) launched their ‘it’s OK to ask’ campaign in 2013.
+The campaign encouraged patients to ask their doctor about clinical research, and whether taking part in a study might be right for them as part of their care.
+It was launched following the results of a survey which found only 21% of patients and the public said that they would feel confident asking their doctor about research opportunities.

-The pledge, launched on International Clinical Trials Day 2013, will run until 2014 and aims to give people better access to the potential benefits of participating in research studies including clinical trials.
-To find out more about the ‘OK to ask’ campaign and how you can get involved, visit the NIRH website at www.nihroktoask.com.
+The pledge, launched on International Clinical Trials Day, aimed to give people better access to the potential benefits of participating in research studies including clinical trials.
+You can find out more about the campaign and how successful it was by visiting the NIRH website.

 Tagged under: Research